zoosjuice/zoosjuice/README.md

-### Hi there 👋
+### Hi there 👋 I'm David.

+Venture Builder, Investor, Startup Mentor, Trusted Advisor, Coach, Ex-Software Engineer.

+On the internet I'm known as At Sign Zoosjuice.

+Here are helpful things to get you started:

 <!--
 **zoosjuice/zoosjuice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...